Great Barton: Church of the Holy Innocents

 The medieval grade I listed parish church is located to the south of the main village and is one of only five churches in the country to be dedicated to the Holy Innocents.

 The tower dates from the later half of 15th century.
 Bequests for its construction were left in wills of Thomas Gatle of Great Livermere (10 marks) and John Stacey of Thurston (5 marks).
+The tower's parapets feature fine flushwork, which bears some similarities with St Mary's Church in Rougham.